-Roy \roy\ as a boys' name is pronounced roy.
+Roy [roy] as a boys' name is pronounced roy.
 It is of Irish and Gaelic origin, and the meaning of Roy is "red".
 As a short form of names like Leroy, Roy is also a form of the Old French term roi, meaning "king".
 Roy Rogers is a modern chain of fast-food restaurants.
 Cowboy Roy Rogers; actor Roy Schneider.

-Roy is a very popular first name for men (#65 out of 1220, Top 5%) and also a very popular surname for all people (#446 out of 88799, Top 1%).
+Roy is a very popular first name for men (#65 out of 1220, Top 5%) and also a very popular surname for all people (#621 out of 150436, Top 1%).
 (2000 U.S. Census)

-Roy reached its peak position of #19 in the U.S. during 1890-1899, and is presently at #532.
-(2014 Birth Statistics)
+Roy reached its peak position of #19 in the U.S. during 1890-1899, and is presently at #536.
+(2015 Birth Statistics)

-Roy▼ is pronounced similarly to Rae, Rai, Ray▼, Raye, Rei, Reo, Rio, Roe, Row, Rowe, Rye and Ryu.
-Other recommended similar baby names are Coy▼, Loy▼, Rob▼, Rod▼, Rog, Ron▼ and Rory▲.
+Roy▼ is pronounced similarly to Rae, Rai, Ray▼, Raye, Rei, Reo, Rio, Roe, Row, Rowe, Rye, Ryu, Ryuu and Wray.
+Other recommended names are Coy▼, Loy, Rob▼, Rod▼, Rog, Ron▼ and Rory▲.
 These names tend to be less commonly used than Roy.See names in meaning and etymology.